ppinard/ebsd-image/doc/documentation/reference/ops/positioning/post/doublepeakscleanup.rst

 Then, after identifying the position of all peaks in the :ref:`houghmap`, peaks found in the expanded region of the :ref:`houghmap` are brought back inside the original :math:`\theta` range (0 to 180 deg).
-This is automatically performed when the :ref:`houghpeak`s are created as the :math:`\theta` value of the peaks must be between 0 and 180 deg.
+This is automatically performed when the :ref:`houghpeak` are created as the :math:`\theta` value of the peaks must be between 0 and 180 deg.

 The *Double peaks clean-up* operation removed peaks that are approximately